 - Agricultural burning under a valid agricultural burn permit issued by the Washington State Department of Ecology, conducted in accordance with the provisions of this chapter and the laws of the state of Washington and all federal laws.
 To qualify for agricultural burning, the applicant must have filed a Schedule F with their federal tax returns.

-For information about the sale and display of fireworks in areas outside the city limits, take a look at the Clark County website.
-Take a moment to review firework safety.
+For information about the sale and discharge of fireworks in areas outside the city limits, take a look at the Clark County website.

 If you choose to use fireworks, PLEASE use them responsibly:

 - Discharge fireworks on July 4 ONLY between 9am and Midnight.